-One stop you have to make on your way to Orlando is the cute town of Cocoa Beach, which is a mere hour away from the city.
-This charming town is located just south of the Cape Canaveral Air Force Station.
+One stop you must make on your way to Orlando is the cute town of Cocoa Beach, a mere hour away from the city.
+This charming town is located south of the Cape Canaveral Air Force Station.

 It is also the gateway to the Kennedy Space Centre Visitor Complex, which is worth a visit, especially if you are interested in spacecraft.